 But stress no more.
 We’ve put together a list of all the best coffee gifts to please even the most discerning of coffee lovers in your life.

 Check out our guide if they’re on your ‘nice’ list.
 Or maybe be ‘naughty’ and buy something for yourself!

 It has to be made with espresso to be called an iced americano.
 If any other type of coffee maker is used and the coffee is chilled, the result would simply be called “iced coffee”.
 If lots of milk is added, it would be an “iced latte”.
 And if the coffee is brewed without heating the water it is called “cold brew coffee”.

-Regular americano coffee is made by simply pouring one or two shots of espresso into hot water (the other way round might burn the coffee).
+Regular Americano coffee is made by simply pouring hot water over one or two shots of espresso.
 But, for a more refreshing coffee drink, you simply swap the hot water for chilled water or ice and you’re done.